Joseph Dube

+Biography

-Dube took up weightlifting in 1958, together with his elder brother Virgil.
+Dube was born on February 15, 1944.
+He took up weightlifting in 1958, together with his elder brother Virgil.
 He learned the technique by reading weightlifting magazines and talking to Paul Anderson and his coach Dick Smith.
-He stopped competing in 1972–1979 due to an injury to the left elbow.
+He stopped competing from 1972 to 1979 due to an injury to the left elbow.
 He won the America's Cup in Honolulu in 1980, and retired in January 1982.
 In 1996 he had a total hip replacement.

 Between 1962 and 1996, Dube worked for an insurance company based in Jacksonville, Florida.

-Dube in media
+Dube died on September 8, 2025, at the age of 81.

+Legacy

 Dube was a guest of President Richard Nixon at the White House.
 He also appeared on The Tonight Show Starring Johnny Carson.
-He is briefly mentioned briefly in the novel The Book of Air and Shadows, whose fictional protagonist is said to have competed in the 1968 Olympics.
+He is mentioned briefly in the novel The Book of Air and Shadows, whose fictional protagonist is said to have competed in the 1968 Olympics.